ladislavovic/linked-lists/README.md

 * `StringSortedLinkedList` - for `String` elements

 ## Requirements
 This library requires Java 11.
 For logging it uses SLF4J.
-No other dependencies are needed.
+No other dependencies are required.

 ## Basic Features
-Call constructor to create an instance of the list:
+Call constructor to create a list instance:
 ```java

 // Create an empty list